lidofinance/lido-dao/SCRATCH_DEPLOY.md

 # Deploy Lido protocol from scratch

-**NB**: at the moment deployment from scratch is broken after Lido V2 upgrade and this guide requires revision.
+**NB**: at the moment the deployment from scratch scripts and manual target Lido V1 version (before Lido V2 upgrade) and is not working

 Video guide: [youtube](https://www.youtube.com/watch?v=dCMXcfglJv0)